lowRISC/sonata-system/doc/ip/gpio.md

 When the output enable is set to zero it instead acts as an input pin.

+Note: Before using the Raspberry Pi HAT header's GPIO you should use the pinmux to configure them as input or output.

 ## Arduino Shield

 The Arduino Shield header has 14 pins that can act as GPIO.